-Before we dive too deep, it’s important to ask: what are you doing?
+Before we dive in too deep, it’s important to ask: what are you doing?

-Do you have personal needs unrelated to your work tasks, like gaming and media consumption?
+Do you have needs unrelated to your work tasks, like gaming and media consumption?

 No informed buying decision can be made in a vacuum.
-You need to be aware of both the options available to you and the other things that you’ll be doing with your PC.
+You need to be aware of both the options available to you and the other things that you’ll be doing with your Laptop.

 The required processing power for sufficient image editing isn’t really that high, for instance – but if you’re also a professional whose work involves heavy web usage, then a bare-minimum system with weak internals and low memory will get in the way.